GanashDeshmukh/pythonex/README.md

-# THis is Tiger project.
+# This is Tiger project.